-to an unnamed person for £240.266 Presumably the transfer to Corbett formalized the gift made just before opening day, and Frater must have arranged the transfer of the share to the Mokena family.
-The transfer of the other share to Frater would certainly have been for a good price: Frater Brothers sold a half share on behalf of McSweeney for £110, and a quarter share was sold for an undisclosed seller for £80.267 When the Aroha Gold Mining Company was formed to develop this claim, those holding interests received £1,800 plus 6,000 of the 12,000 shares valued at £1 each.268 Werahiko must have sold most of his interest, for when this company was registered on 10 December he had only 166 scrip shares.269 He probably sold more of these, but without the company's records this cannot be traced.
+quarters of this share was transferred to Frater.274 No record of the prices obtained for these transfers has survived, apart from the sale of one share to an unnamed person for £240.275 Presumably the transfer to Corbett formalized the gift made just before opening day, and Frater must have arranged the transfer of the share to the Mokena family.
+The transfer of the other share to Frater would certainly have been for a good price: Frater Brothers sold a half share on behalf of McSweeney for £110, and a quarter share was sold for an undisclosed seller for £80.276 When the Aroha Gold Mining Company was formed to develop this claim, those holding interests received £1,800 plus 6,000 of the 12,000 shares valued at £1 each.277 Werahiko must have sold most of his interest, for when this company was registered on 10 December he had only 166 scrip shares.278 He probably sold more of these, but without the company's records this cannot be traced.